When our readers ask “what is a dog muzzle?” we tend to find they mean one of two things. Either

-Since they work by holding dogs’ mouths closed, they also make it difficult for them to eat, drink, or control their temperature by panting.
+They work by holding dogs’ mouths closed.
+So, they also make it difficult for dogs to eat, drink, or control their temperature by panting.
 Which are significant welfare concerns.

-Dogs are consummate scavengers, and lots of them try to eat a remarkable range of non-foodstuffs.
+Dogs are consummate scavengers.
+Lots of them try to eat a huge range of non-foodstuffs.

-The right muzzle might help to prevent a dog picking up and swallowing things that they shouldn’t walks.
+The right muzzle might help to stop a dog picking up and swallowing things that they shouldn’t on walks.